 - have throat cancer

-- problems with chewing or swallowing
+- have problems with chewing or swallowing

 Aspiration increases your risk for aspiration pneumonia.
 This is a condition where pneumonia develops after you’ve inhaled bacteria (through food, drink, saliva, or vomit) into your lungs.
 Too much liquid in your lungs can also result in a pulmonary edema, which puts a strain on your lungs.